LogtalkDotOrg/logtalk3/scripts/windows/NOTES.md

 installer and choosing the corresponding installation option or by running the `logtalk_user_setup.bat` script.

+The installer makes available PowerShell integration scripts from the Windows system directory.
+Requires PowerShell 7.3 or a later version.

-The installer creates integration shortcuts that start Logtalk in the `%LOGTALKUSER%` directory.
+The installer also creates integration shortcuts that start Logtalk in the `%LOGTALKUSER%` directory.
 You can edit the building script and change the `Start in` setting to `%CD%`.
 However, this works on Windows XP but is ignored on Windows 7.

 Note that the integration shortcuts are only created for the Prolog systems that are detected when running the installer.
 Most Prolog